Next.js App Router i18n Middleware Configuration

 1. The Routing Paradigm Shift in App Router

 Modern applications require deterministic locale resolution before React hydration.
-The App Router explicitly deprecates the legacy next.config.js i18n object, forcing engineering teams to manually implement locale negotiation, path prefixing, and cookie-based fallbacks at the network edge.
+The App Router does not support the i18n key in next.config.js — that key is Pages Router-only.
+Engineering teams must manually implement locale negotiation, path prefixing, and cookie-based fallbacks via middleware.ts and dynamic [lang] route segments.
 Without a standardized middleware layer, applications experience broken regional routing, SEO content duplication, and inconsistent user experiences across localized deployments.
 Understanding how Frontend Framework i18n & Component Routing architectures evolve is critical for maintaining consistent UX across localized markets and preventing hydration mismatches.

 2. Middleware Architecture & Edge Execution